linda-seiter/CMSC115_2258/unit2_lab/README.md

 Your task is to update the `main` method with statements to round the input value to 3 digits after the decimal point.

-1. Update `Rounding.java` to round the number to 3 digits after the decimal point, producing the expected output displayed in the sample runs.
+1. Update **Rounding** to perform the additional task of rounding the number to 3 digits after the decimal point, producing the expected output displayed in the sample runs.
-2. Run `Rounding` to confirm the output.
+2. Run **Rounding** to confirm the output.
-3. Run `RoundingTest` to confirm your solution passes the Junit tests.
+3. Run **RoundingTest** to confirm your solution passes the Junit tests.

 <table>
 <tr>